minh-huynh07/CO5263_word2vec/README.md

 ## Overview

-This project implements Word2Vec models with multiple training methods, including Skip-gram and CBOW architectures, along with three different training approaches: Softmax, Negative Sampling, and Hierarchical Softmax.
+This project implements Word2Vec models with multiple training methods, including Skip-gram and CBOW architectures, along with two different training approaches: Softmax and Negative Sampling.
 The implementation follows the concepts from the d2l.ai textbook and provides comprehensive evaluation and comparison tools.

 ## Project Structure